 - Performs other responsibilities as needed.

-This position is mostly performed in an office environment, on or off-site, with prolonged periods of sitting at a desk and working on a computer.
+This full-time position is mostly performed in an office environment, on or off-site, with prolonged periods of sitting at a desk and working on a computer.
 NCSL provides a unique hybrid remote work policy with the requirement that staff travel on their own fare to the NCSL office once a month for team meetings and professional development.
 Employees routinely use standard office equipment such as laptops, printers, scanners, copy machines, and smartphones.
 Occasional travel by airplane, including overnights and weekends, is required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.

 NCSL has a flexible remote work policy.
 Building and maintaining our organizational culture is critical and we do so by bringing staff together, in person, for four days each month.
-The remote work policy provides the freedom to work from anywhere with the requirement that staff come to the NCSL office once a month for team meetings and professional development.
+The remote work policy provides the freedom to work from anywhere with the requirement that staff travel on their own fare to the NCSL office once a month for team meetings and professional development.
 We are committed to offering a full range of other benefits for you and your eligible family members, including domestic partners.